 You can assess your degree of dependency on tobacco by answering a short questionnaire, the Fagerström Test.
 If you get a high score, you may be more dependent and would benefit even more from using a pharmacological aid.

 How to choose a treatment

 Three pharmacological treatments have been proven effective through scientific testing.

 Ideally, each should be used in combination with smoking cessation counselling sessions (offered by a trained professional) to increase your chance of success.
 It is important to respect the treatment duration and directions for use of these products.
 When taken correctly, these medications are safe and do not lead to dependence.

 - Nicotine replacement therapies (NRTs)

-NRTs are offered in the form of a patch, gum, lozenges, inhaler and even mouthspray (such as Habitrol, NicoDerm, Thrive, and Nicorette).
+NRTs are offered over-the-counter in the form of a patch, gum, lozenges, inhaler and even mouthspray.

 Are the treatments expensive?

-Most treatments are covered by the public prescription drug insurance plan or private insurance plans.
-A prescription from your doctor or pharmacist is necessary for refund.
-Ask one of these professionals to know how to get a refund.
+Most pharmacological treatments are covered by the public prescription drug insurance plan or by private insurance plans.
+A prescription from your doctor or pharmacist may be needed in order for you to be reimbursed.
+Ask one of these health care professionals about how to claim a refund.